 The immersive cultural exchange experiences au pairs create for their host families are yet another aspect that makes these caregivers unique.

 If the unique care an au pair provides seems like the right fit for your family, AuPairCare can help.
-Our tenured team of industry experts is ready to help you hire the perfect au pair to add to your household.
+Rated as the best au pair agency, our tenured team of industry experts is ready to help you hire the perfect au pair to add to your household.

 Our goal is to make the process of finding an au pair easy.
 To do this, we handle lots of the behind-the-scenes details so you can focus on preparing for how an au pair will change your household.
 When you partner with AuPairCare to find a childcare provider, we handle: